Medical Technology and Biotechnology

 - the Institute for the Hospital Remuneration System (InEK).

-We jointly develop market access strategies or provide modular support for individual process steps, depending on the objectives of our clients: Beginning with the creation of a "reimbursement roadmap", to evaluating reimbursement options as well as the development of a product-specific value story, all the way to the analysis of methods, we provide our clients with individual services.
+We jointly develop market access strategies or provide modular support for individual process steps, depending on the objectives of our clients: starting with the creation of a "reimbursement roadmap", to evaluating reimbursement options as well as the development of a product-specific value story, all the way to the analysis of methods, we individual services.
+Moreover, offer support in necessary negotiations with statutory health insurances or the statutory health insurance scheme and other cost bearers and actors in the health care system in terms of implementing the reimbursement strategy.

-Providing a general overview over the German reimbursement system, basic conditions, and innovations, and identifying the steps required for reimbursement qualification in Germany
+Development of holistic product-related market access strategies for the German or European market.
+Providing a general overview over the German reimbursement system and identifying the steps required for reimbursement qualification in Germany.